Colorado to Receive $4.5 Million from GlaxoSmithKline Settlement

 Doctors and pharmacists were allegedly receiving kickback pricing to promote and prescribe the company’s medications, and company representatives had been offering doctors expensive vacations and trips.
 In Colorado, the company provided ski trips, hockey tickets, and high-paying speaking engagements as a means of persuading doctors to prescribe their medications.

-The charges were brought against GlaxoSmithKline after two sales representatives for the company tipped investigators off after being fired for notifying management of illegal practices.
+The charges were brought against GlaxoSmithKline after two sales representatives for the company tipped investigators off after being fired for notifying the management of illegal practices.

 The State of Colorado will receive a roughly $4.5 million dollar share of the settlement, which will be used to benefit government healthcare programs, like Medicare, Medicaid, and Veterans Affairs.